wyw325/ET-DSC/README.md

 -->

 trained on NUDT
-https://pan.baidu.com/s/1IyNp7tkGa6Kd6hLFgDNetA? and the code is qqyu.
+https://pan.baidu.com/s/1IyNp7tkGa6Kd6hLFgDNetA and the code is qqyu.

+trained on NUAA
+https://pan.baidu.com/s/1WpaF12ttKxoN5r1mIXFJ1g and the code is e26y.

 Coming soon